lbuk/portfolio-website/_portfolio/MappingHorizontalStratificationBuildings2D.markdown

 </div>

 <div class="col three caption">
-	Mapping the proportion of empty homes by building floor.
+	Mapping the proportion of empty homes by floor.
 </div>